Return to The Henning's Home Page.

 Worst Used Volvos

-We have had '67, '68, '71, '74, '79, '81, '87, '93, '95 and '01 Volvos.
+We have had '67, '68, '71, '74, '79, '81, '87, '93, '95, '01 and '11 Volvos.
 My wife and I love driving Volvos.
-Since we travel quite a bit, we bought the '67, '74, '79, '87, '95 and '01 in Europe through the European Delivery plan of Volvo.
+Since we travel quite a bit, we bought the '67, '74, '79, '87, '95, '01 and '11 in Europe through the European Delivery plan of Volvo.
 To do this, you go to your local Volvo dealer and make all arrangements through him.
-You save about 10%.
+You save about 10%, get free airline tickets and free hotel room(s).

 When the TRACS system is used with the automatic transmissions WINTER position, it is virutally impossible to have any problem accelerating on ice and snow.
 The front wheel drive makes steering easier on ice and snow, and anti-lock brakes make stopping easier.
 The handling is very precise with no sluggishness or oversteer.
 It gives a great sense of confidence.
 I usually have the trunk full and it does not cause any problems.
 The headlights are the best I have used.
 They are bright on low beam up to a well defined line.
 On high beams they light up the full roadway and sides very well.
 I drive in deer country and appreciate this extra visibility at night.
 The seats are very comfortable and very adjustable.
 Also, the center console does not crowd the drivers leg like older Volvos (240's).
 The cruise control works very well with the engine and transmission.
 I especially like the ECONOMY position since it does not shift back and forth going up hills; it does not over- or under-compensate going up hills; and it does not overshoot at the top of a hill.
 The increase speed and decrease speed function controls to any speed you want.
 The speedometer reads about 2% high and the odometer seems to be about right on.
-My 850 is a special order GLT with TRACS, no turbo, no leather and no sun roof.
+Our 850s are special order GLTs with TRACS, no turbo, no leather and no sun roof.
 TRACS is an extension of the antilock brakes that applies slight braking to a spinning wheel at speeds below 25 MPH to prevent getting stuck in ice and snow.
 When used with the automatic transmission's WINTER position, it worked extremely well in all the ice and snow we had the past 9 winters and even works in reverse.

 My throttle would stick in the off position.
 It became especially scary when I was in cruise.
 If while in cruise I went down a hill the throttle would go to the off position and stick.
 Then after I went to the bottom of the hill, the cruise control would try to advance the throttle to keep the speed at the set point and it couldn't.
 The car would slow down.
 Then when it slowed down enough, the cruise would suddenly apply enough force to pop the throttle free and it would suddenly accelerate up to the set speed.
 It was an unsettling experience.